Lake Saltonstall (Connecticut)

 Lake Saltonstall (Lonotonoquet in Quinnipiac), is a long narrow lake located in south-central Connecticut.
 It covers an area of approximately 0.66 sqmi and is nestled in the center of the trap rock Saltonstall Mountain.
 The lake is surrounded by forest and serves as part of the local water supply for surrounding towns.

 The lake and the area around it is owned by the South Central Connecticut Regional Water Authority, a company which also regulates fishing and rents boats.
 Private boats are not allowed.
-A Regional Water Authority (RWA) recreation permit may be purchased, which provides access to hiking trails, fishing and boat rentals at Lake Saltonstall and other properties owned and maintained by the RWA.
+A permit may be purchased, which provides access to hiking trails, fishing and boat rentals at Lake Saltonstall and other properties owned and maintained by the RWA.

 There are a variety of fish native to Lake Saltonstall in addition to those that are stocked by the RWA.
 Fish in Lake Saltonstall include largemouth bass, smallmouth bass, black crappie, walleye, trout, yellow perch and carp.

 Interstate 95 runs across the southern edge of the lake, connecting the towns of East Haven, Connecticut and Branford, Connecticut.

 Lake Saltonstall's maximum depth does not exceed 113 ft and its mean depth is 41 ft.